Link-Key/linkkey-docs/AboutLinkkey/FriendNFT.md

-The prerequisite for issuing Friends-NFT (hereinafter referred to as FNFT) is: having an SNS domain name and completing Twitter identity verification.
+The prerequisite for issuing Follow-NFT (hereinafter referred to as FNFT) is: having an SNS domain name and completing Twitter identity verification.